CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript  is a programming language that conforms to the ECMAScript specification.
+JavaScript is high-level, often just-in-time compiled and multi-paradigm.
+It has dynamic typing, prototype-based object-orientation and first-class functions.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When you want to share you code with other people and compare the versions

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy of the repository from someone else.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You are saving a copy of the files in your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you finish your work and you want to merge your work in the main branch you create a Pull request and if someone approves it Then the code merge in the main branch

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+To see how the code as changed.

 ## Question 13